Richard “Dick” Lee Pearce, 70, of Punxsutawney, passed away on Sunday, February 23, 2020 at UPMC Shadyside Hospital in Pittsburgh.

 Preceded in death by his parents, three brothers, Ronald, Dallas and Brian “George” Pearce, three infant siblings, David, Claudia and Kathryn Pearce.

 Friends will be received from 2-4 and 6-8 p.m.
 Wednesday, February 26, 2020 at Shumaker Funeral Home, Inc., Big Run.

 A funeral service will be held at 11 a.m.
 Thursday at the funeral home, officiated by Pastor Kevin Brooks.

 Interment will follow at Bowers Cemetery, Gaskill Township.

 Memorial donations may be made in Dick’s memory to the Big Run Area Volunteer Fire Company, PO Box 315, Big Run, PA 15715 or to a local animal shelter of the donor’s choice.

-To plant a tree in memory of Richard Lee Pearce, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Richard Lee Pearce, please visit our floral store.